rust-cli/book/survey-results/Readme.md

 While some of the decrease in rapid prototyping and development speed is natural from using a statically typed compiled language, as opposed to something like Python or Ruby it's still an issue we care about.
 We want to make it just as easy to whip up a tiny script in Rust as it is in Python or Ruby (or at least that's the goal we're moving towards).

-With increased work on something like [miri](https://github.com/solson/miri) which was recently merged into `rustc` it may be possible to start looking at creating a REPL.
-Although, to my knowledge the work hasn't started on one yet.

 Another aspect of developer speed is improving the ergonomics around small things like Strings and File Paths.
 Which brings me to the other less frequent, but still important themes were:

 * More Examples